 By the middle of the century, actors were installed as a fixture in the Athenian theatre.
 At some point in the 440's BCE they started receiving their own awards at the Dionysia, a clear recognition of their growing role in theatre.
 That this began shortly after Sophocles separated playwriting and acting should come as no surprise.
 No longer the subordinates of a playwright who hired them so he could have a dialogue partner, actors were becoming their own independent artists, much as they are today, and without the playwright to outshine them on stage their prestige ballooned.
 Indeed, by the fourth century the best-known names in theatre, stars like Polos and Neoptolemos, belonged not to playwrights but actors.

 Around that time, the theatre which has never been without its caste systems evolved a hierarchy of performers.
-Later—perhaps much later since we do not know the date—separate words evolved referring to the three different actors: protagonist, deuteragonist and tritagonist, meaning respectively "first competitor," "second competitor" and "third competitor."
+Later—perhaps much later since we do not know the date—separate words were coined referring to the three different actors: protagonist, deuteragonist and tritagonist, meaning respectively "first competitor," "second competitor" and "third competitor."
 In post-classical Greece, these terms came to carry connotations of quality, too.
 So, for instance, tritagonist could imply "third-rate."
 But it is not clear if any of this was true in the Classical Age.
 Even so, we know that the discrimination among these performers goes back well into the fifth century BCE because, from the very outset of awarding actors a prize at the Dionysia, only the principal actor was granted an award, not his co-performers.

 Finally, this attests to something else very important about the evolution of acting in the classical theatre.
-The fifth-century audience must have been able to distinguish different actors on stage even when they were wearing a mask.
+The fifth-century audience must have been able to distinguish different actors on stage even when those performers were wearing a mask on stage.
 In order to be able to recognize the work of an individual actor—and only him, not his colleagues!—his public had to have had the ability to follow him through his roles in drama.
 Furthermore, some classical actors were famous and well-known by name.
 If audiences could not distinguish them as they played a series of roles on stage, how could they come to respect and admire them?
 It could not have been by face or figure, the way modern actors are most often recognized, because an ancient actor's features were not visible on stage.
 Instead, the voice must have been the actor's principal tool, an absolute necessity in his artistic arsenal, so it must have been through their distinctive and powerful voices that Greek actors made their mark on the world, more like today's opera singers than movie stars.

 C. Producers and Sponsorship